loomio/loomio-docs/oric/src/guide-connectors.md

 ---

-# Self-assessment for board readiness - do this first
+# Self-assessment for board readiness

 Good communication today requires Directors to be able to use a computer or smartphone connected to the internet; capable of sending and receiving email, browsing the web, viewing videos and reading electronic documents.